 Staying hydrated is essential for good health.
-A large percentage of our body is made up of water so keeping that supply full is important.
-It seems easy enough that to stay hydrated you should drink, but you could be hydrating yourself incorrectly.
+A large percentage of our body is made up of water, so keeping that supply full is important.
+It seems obvious enough that to stay hydrated, you should drink, but you could be hydrating yourself incorrectly.

-Here are the four wrong ways to hydrate:
+Here are the eight wrong ways of hydration:

 1. Not hydrating before a workout

 When we exercise, we sweat and lose water.
 To combat this, we drink during the workout.
 But if you’re not hydrating yourself before the workout, you’re hydrating wrong.